opendistro/for-elasticsearch-docs/docs/sql/index.md

 ## Troubleshoot queries

-The SQL plugin is stateless, so troubleshooting is mostly focused on why any single query fails.
+The SQL plugin is stateless, so troubleshooting is mostly focused on why a particular query fails.

 The most common error is the dreaded null pointer exception, which can occur during parsing errors or when using the wrong HTTP method (POST vs. GET and vice versa).
 The POST method and HTTP request body offer the most consistent results: